UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Tracer_define.rst

  WRITE(*, *) 'trn@Lena estuary', trn(600, 450, 1, jpmyt1)

 :kbd:`trcsms_my_trc.F90` is an important file to work on.
-In the example above, :kbd:`kt` is the timestep, :kbd:`trn` is the storage of tracer value and :kbd:`tra` is the "delta" term. (need more explainations)
+In the example above, :kbd:`kt` is the timestep, :kbd:`trn` is the storage of tracer value and :kbd:`tra` is the "delta" term. (this block needs more explainations)

 :file:`trcnxt.F90`::